 The Great Barrier Reef is stretching for more than 2000km/1200mi along the Queensland coastline.
 Comprising 3000 reefs and 900 islands and cays, it is the world’s largest coral reef system.
 The Great Barrier Reef provides ample opportunities for snorkelers to explore, but you’ll generally need to take a boat tour (or to book an overnight stay on one of the islands dispersed on the barrier) to reach them.

 Queensland and the Great Barrier Reef features some of Australia’s most popular snorkeling spots.
-The Low Isles (located 15 kilometers northeast of Port Douglas), Green Island and Fitzroy Island (both a 45-minutes boat trip from Cairns), are highly popular with day-trippers.
+The Low Isles (located 15 kilometers northeast of Port Douglas), Green Island and Fitzroy Island (both located on the inner reef, a 45-minutes boat trip from Cairns), are highly popular with day-trippers.

 The two tiny resort islands of Heron Island and Lady Elliott Island, fringed by coral reefs, are also among best snorkeling options in Queensland.
-Well beyond the reach of the day boats, the Ribbon Reefs are also a renowned snorkeling site, but you’ll have to book a liveaboard cruise to explore them.
+If the islands offer good snorkeling, don’t miss a trip to the outer reef, the very best part of the Great Barrier, where marine biodiversity is exceptional.
+Some reefs, including Norman Reef, Opal Reef and the Ribbon Reefs are all renowned snorkeling spots.

 Moreton Island, just 25km off Brisbane’s shore, hosts the Tangalooma Wrecks, one of the most spectacular snorkeling spots in Australia.
 This chain of 15 wrecks, skunk deliberately in 1963 just off the coast of the island, and reachable by swimming out there from the beach, is full of coral and fish.